Freezer Paper or English Paper Piecing

 - The paper has a thin plastic backing that melts when ironed, sticking to the fabric.
 Cutting motifs from it and ironing to the fabric gives support to the fabric and creates a tiny edge, making it easier to applique.

 - If Freezer Paper is unavailable, bond or letter paper can be used instead.

 - When using plain paper the technique is called English Paper Piecing.
 Cut the motifs from the plain paper, baste it to the wrong side of the fabric motif, to prevent slippage.
 Continue with the steps below for the Freezer Paper.

 Cutting the motif:

 - Trace motifs onto the paper side of the freezer paper.
-If the motif is directional, for instance a letter, reverse it, so it is backwards before tracing.
+If the motif is directional, for instance, a letter, reverse it, so it is backward before tracing.